BorgwardtLab/filtration_curves/README.md

 ## Citing our work

-Please cite our work using the following:
+Please use the following BibTeX citation when referencing our work:

 ```
 @inproceedings{OBray21a,